 As a minimum you will evidence that you hold a minimum of Level 2 Key Skills (or equivalent) including English and Maths and we will test that during the process.
 It is important that you possess the skills that would allow you to pass a variety of mandatory training courses and have a level of fitness to pass Control and Restraint training.

 What you can expect from us?

-There is a clear salary structure in place to reward you as you grow and develop in to the role, meaning that you will get receive salary increases after 1 and 2 years in service, and after 3 years your salary will rise to £24,490 per annum.
+There is a clear salary structure in place to reward you as you grow and develop in to the role, meaning that you will get receive salary increases after 1, 2 and 3 years’ service.
+Please see the specific prison information below for the salary bandings.

 The service that we provide to our prisoners is available every day of the year across a 24 hour period, meaning you will have to cover various shift patterns; including days, evenings, weekends, nights and bank holidays with an average of 40 hours per week.

 Once you have passed the selection and vetting process, you will attend a 8-9 week Initial Training Course (ITC) at the establishment you have been recruited for, and you will be required to have 100% attendance.
 The ITC will provide high quality training where you will complete a Diploma in Custodial Care and undergo Control and Restraint training.
 You will also shadow experienced PCO’s on shift to give you a real taste of life on the job.

 This role is exempt from the Rehabilitation of Offenders Act 1974 and all offers of employment are subject to security clearance checks and approval by the Home Office.

 Are you eligible to be a Prison Custody Officer?

 First, you'll need to meet our essential criteria, which includes having the right to work in the UK.
 Beyond that, we'll check things like your eyesight and physical fitness.
 We'll also expect you to pass a basic maths and English test along side the ability to demonstrate the personal qualities we're looking for, when you come in for an assessment day.